gaciksasa/React-store-with-Stripe-payment/README.md

-# Example React 18 ecommerce shop with integrated working Stripe payment using Express server
+# React 18 ecommerce shop with integrated Stripe payment using Express server

 This is a sample eCommerce application built using React 18 that features an integrated Stripe payment system, enabled through an Express server.
 With a responsive user interface and secure payment gateway, this application serves as a full-stack solution for running an online store.